 Sometimes there’s a young voice that finds their courage and tells their truth.

 What I’ve found fascinating is that his isn’t a story of an amazing struggle with depression that he wins hands down.
 He’s quite open that he’s still dealing, every week, maybe every day, with times of not wanting to get out of bed.
-That’s what makes it an even more powerful story.
-His depression isn’t stopping him from being a successful player.
+The fact that his depression isn’t stopping him from being a successful player makes his story all the more powerful.

 What’s happening in locker rooms in east Kentucky, northern Florida, southern Illinois or coastal Washington?
 What message is getting through?
 What’s really being said to players or between one another?
 How many attitudes are actually changing?